 Note: It’s important to purchase fresh (or properly preserved), high quality herbs, extracts, and other supplements for maximum benefits.
 We rely on Starwest Botanicals for premium, human-grade herbs, essential oils and nutraceuticals.
-Pet Food Direct is a reliable source of general bird food and supplies, plus they always have great coupons, discounts and contests.
+Chewy is a reliable source of general bird food and supplies, plus they always have great coupons, discounts and contests.

 The easiest way to add a number of the above supplements to your bird’s diet is by making your own food.
 It can then be eaten in pieces or crushed as a feed additive.
 We have a recipe for Fruity Calcium Cornbread and Corny Nut Squares to get you started.